misko/mlipview/README.md

 * UMA calculator objects are cached per composition to amortize graph construction.
 * Relaxations run a fixed number of BFGS steps; early convergence (fmax) is logged but not yet used to stop.
+* MD uses a lightweight deterministic NVT scheme (VelocityVerlet + velocity rescale each step) chosen for interactive stability and minimal state.
 * Switching calculators is a constant-time enum branch; adding more backends would extend the enum + selection logic.
 * Client code fetches forces/energies remotely; no physics or optimizer logic remains in the browser bundle.